corifeanu/CopyOneDriveToAzureContainers/README.md

 Does not copy empty folders.

-Last time and date (ISO format) when script run, is stored into a local file automatically created / updated every run.
+The Last time and date (ISO format) when script run, is stored into a local file automatically created / updated every run.

 ## Pre requirements